lpender/ecotonics_blog/_posts/2019-11-18-modern-theme-development-in-shopify-part-1.md

 (global) JavaScript, object, rather than `Liquid`.
 This gives us the ability to generate modular, well-written code.

-A concern is that it may be improper to store `ENV` variables in the front end code.
+A valid concern is that it may be improper to store `ENV` variables in the front end code.
 Because client-side code is inherently open-source and insecure, it's important not to accidentally store any secrets in the `JS` environment.

 Luckily, we aren't going to find a lot of private API keys in the Liquid code